For tickets purchase and donations in Israeli Shekels please the Hebrew version of this website.

 Now we are inviting you to join us and be a part of the next phase of the project.
 Please help us fund the research required for a full scientific publication.
 Publishing the results of our work will shed more light on the long history of this sacred site and will contribute to the resolution of debates related to this site.

-We plan on having at least 3 volumes of research published in 2018.
-This will include the history of the Temple Mount, Coins, Pottery, and Special Finds.
+We plan on releasing a six volume publication of our research by 2026.
+This will include chapters discussing the history of the Temple Mount, Coins, Pottery, Special Finds and many more.

 In addition to these general categories, there are many fascinating finds, such as fragments of stone vessels, jewelry, beads, terracotta figurines, arrowheads and other weaponry, weights, clothing accessories, gaming pieces and dice, bone and shell inlays, furniture decorations, ornaments, bone and ivory objects, and fragments of inscriptions on stone and pottery.